Teriparatide

 Use it at around the same time every day to help you remember.
 The best time to take it is at night before going to bed.

-If a dose is missed use it as soon as possible that day.
-However, if the day has already passed, skip the missed dose and continue your regular dosing schedule.
+If a dose is missed, use it as soon as possible that day.
+However, if the day has already passed, skip the missed dose and continue having it as usual.
 Never inject more than one dose per day.
 Do not use more or less teriparatide or use it more often than prescribed by your doctor.

 Can other medicines be taken with teriparatide?